james-evolution/trampoline-world/README.md

 3. Run `heroku login`
 4. Run `mvnw package -Pproduction && heroku deploy:jar target\trampolineworld-1.0-SNAPSHOT.jar -a trampolineworld && heroku open`
 5. Run `heroku ps:exec` to open a shell on the remote Heroku Linux server.
 6. Run ``jar -xf target/trampolineworld-1.0-SNAPSHOT.jar /META-INF/resources/ce-license.json`` to extract the ce-license.json file from the jar file and into the Heroku linux server at /app/META-INF/resources.
-This is essential for enabling Vaadin's collabration engine features.
+This is essential for enabling Vaadin's Collabration Engine features.
 Order editing and live chat features will not work without this.

 ## Deploying to Production (General)